VeerOneGPT/galileo-glass-ui/docs/animations/context-config.md

 # Animation Context & Global Configuration

 This document explains how to configure default animation behaviors globally within a Galileo Glass UI application using `AnimationProvider` and the `useAnimationContext` hook.
-It also details the standard animation presets available.
+It also details the standard animation presets available and how the system adapts to performance tiers.

 ## Table of Contents